 Entry Requirement It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.

-Credits: 20 Level 2 credits Course outline: Students are taught and encouraged to find their own pathway by developing an individual theme.
+Course outline: Students are taught and encouraged to find their own pathway by developing an individual theme.

 Using a variety of drawing and painting methods students develop ideas and apply a range of pictorial and technical approaches to their artworks.
 Students investigate a number of artist models in order to gain a variety of understandings over this year-long course.

-Assessment: The course consists of 2 internal assessments - 8 credits, as well as an external portfolio assessment 12 credits.
-Cost: Art pack \$30.00 + Portfolio Boards x 2 = \$7 -
+Assessment: The course consists of 2 internal assessments - 8 credits, as well as an external portfolio assessment

+12 credits.

+Cost: Art pack $$30.00 + Portfolio Boards \times 2 = 7